S1monXuan/appStore/README.md

+# Attention
+Due to some silly action, my sendgrid account has been deactivated.
+The email function is temporary did not working.
+User can still login and register but would not receive any eamil untill further notice.
+Sorry for the inconvenient.

 # What is it
 It is a full stack web app application using react and node js.
 It use mongodb atlas as database.
 Sendgrid is used to send message.